 3.2.2.
 Clinical signs

-Fifty two patients (96.2%) had generalized abdominal tenderness, 48 patients (92.3%) had abdominal rigidity with guarding.
+Fifty-two patients (96.2%) had generalized abdominal tenderness, and 48 patients (92.3%) had abdominal rigidity with guarding.
 On digital rectal examination, 26 patients (50%) had collections in the rectovesical pouch.

 3.3.
 Radiological findings

-All the patients had plain abdominal radiograph; the radiographs were diagnostic in 5 patients (9.6%).
-Forty seven patients (90.4%) had abdominal ultrasound, out of which 26 patients (55.3%) showed echo rich peritoneal fluid.
-Computed tomography scan was not done due to non-availability of the facility.
+All the patients had plain abdominal radiographs; the radiographs were diagnostic in five patients (9.6%).
+Forty-seven patients (90.4%) had abdominal ultrasound, out of which 26 (55.3%) showed echo-rich peritoneal fluid.
+Computed tomography scans were not performed as they were not available at the facility.

 3.4.
 Etiology of peritonitis